TCA-Arknights/aneot/README.md

 Please use the email address [TCA_doc@163.com](mailto:TCA_doc@163.com) Contact us.

-***Please note that for security reasons, submissions from non-collaborators need to be approved and names may not appear on the website and document bylines***
+***Please note that for security reasons, submissions from non-collaborators need to be approved and names may not appear on the website and document contributions bylines(Only show on Github)***

-*If you want to participate in this project in a long-term and stable manner and obtain signatures for contributions to the website and documents, it is recommended to apply to join us.*
+*If you want to be involved in this project on a <b>long-term and stable basis</b>, and get bylines for contributions to the website and documents, we recommend applying to us for membership.*

 ## About copyright